KDE/documentation-docs-kdenlive-org/more_information/earlier_versions/affine.rst

 .. image:: /images/Kdenlive_Affine_rotate_kf2.png
    :align: left
-   :alt: Keyframe two

 .. image:: /images/Kdenlive_Affine_rotate_timeline.png
    :align: left
-   :alt: Timeline for this demo clip

 The difference between **Rotate Y** and **Rotate Z** is that the apparent rotation in **Rotate Y** appears to be around a horizontal axis.
 The rotation in **Rotate Z** appears to be around a vertical axis.